Europe Travel Guide

 Traveling to the Faroe Islands was like a dream.
 If you were to ask us what the most beautiful islands in Europe are you wouldn’t get the answer you would expect.
 Well, maybe you have an idea from the title of this post, but we would definitely say the Faroe Islands!

 Russia is a vast country that spans all the way east to the Pacific Ocean.
-Ukraine is diverse, with a lot to offer, from the beach resorts of the Black Sea to the beautiful cities Odessa, Lviv, and Kiev.
+Ukraine is diverse, with a lot to offer, from the beach resorts of the Black Sea to the beautiful cities Odessa, Lviv, and Kyiv.

 Belarus is unique and the last dictatorship in Europe.
 While Romania houses Transylvania, yes that’s a real place not just a setting in Dracula.